-In 2009, the Company first completed a 20-hole (4,738 m) core drilling program in the P8/P9 area to investigate the continuity of the mineralized system to a vertical depth of about 175 m, and then completed a 6-hole (3,000 m) core drilling program in the Maga, P8/P9 and Siga areas to a vertical depth of 300 m.
-Both programs indicated that the low grade gold mineralization extends at depth, although without improvement in the grade and width of the mineralized envelopes.
+In 2009, the Company first completed a 20-hole (4,738 m) core drilling program in the P8/P9 area to investigate the continuity of the mineralized system to a vertical depth of about 175 m, and then completed a 6-hole (3,000 m) core drilling program in the Maga, P8/P9 and Siga areas to a vertical depth of 300 m and spaced roughly 2 km apart.
+Both programs indicated that the low grade gold mineralization extends at depth, although without improvement in the grade and width of the mineralized envelopes in those 6 holes.
 The Company also completed a comprehensive scoping-level metallurgical test work program that comprised comminution and extraction work, including column leach test work.
 The preliminary coarse bottle-roll test work returned poor results for the fresh (sulphide) material and those samples were excluded from the column leach test work.